American Bus Association

 A tour group boarding their bus.
 Technically speaking, it is a motorcoach.

-The American Bus Association (ABA) serves as a trade association for motorcoach operators and tour companies operating in the United States and Canada.
-With its headquarters situated in Washington, D.C., the association has a membership comprising approximately 1,000 companies engaged in bus operations or bus-based tours, alongside around 2,800 organizations representing the broader travel and tourism industry.
-Additionally, several hundred suppliers of buses and related products and services are affiliated with the ABA.
+The American Bus Association (ABA) is a trade association for motorcoach operators and tour companies in the United States and Canada.
+The membership of the association consists of about 1,000 companies that operate buses or bus-based tours, about 2,800 organizations representing the travel and tourism industry, and several hundred suppliers of buses and related products and services.
+Its headquarters is located in Washington, D.C.

-Established in 1926 as the Motor Bus Division of the American Automobile Association, the organization underwent several transformations over the years.
-It was initially restructured in 1930 under the name National Association of Motor Bus Operators, and later in 1960, it was renamed as the National Association of Motor Bus Owners.
-Finally, in 1977, the association adopted its current designation, the American Bus Association, reflecting its broadened scope and influence within the industry.
+The organization was founded in 1926 as the Motor Bus Division of the American Automobile Association.
+It was reorganized in 1930 as the National Association of Motor Bus Operators, and in 1960, it changed its name to the National Association of Motor Bus Owners.
+It adopted its present name (American Bus Association) in 1977.